 Is Your Fear Standing in the Way of Your Happiness?

-As a life coach, every day I’m delving into discussion with people on how to reach a deeper level of happiness.
-Over the past couple months, there has been a recurring theme that keeps showing up in so many people’s lives: FEAR.
+As a life coach, I’m regularly delving into discussion with people on how to reach deeper levels of success and happiness.
+And you know what theme seems to keep popping up in these conversations?
+Fear.

 Fear comes in many forms, and can get in the way of happiness for many.
-We may have fears around being able to take care of our basic needs, like figuring out how we’ll be able to pay bills, when we will be able to return to work or if we even have a job to return to, and how we can stay healthy and safe during this global pandemic.
+We may have fears around being able to take care of our basic needs, like figuring out how we’ll be able to pay bills, finding the right job or clients, or raising happy, healthy kids.

 Very often we may also be grappling with fears around reaching for our goals and dreams, like the fear of the unknown, of failure, of asking for help, and of what people think about us.
 All of these fears are things that people often let stand in the way of pursuing their goals and dreams, and this is what I want to dig into today.

-The fear of change, in particular, can cause people to stay frozen in their current situation: in a soul-sucking career or stick with an unhappy relationship.
+The fear of change, in particular, can cause people to stay frozen in their current situation, even if it means staying in a soul-sucking career or in an unhappy relationship.
 There’s a certain level of comfort that comes with knowing how to navigate the current situation.
 Making a change can take a lot of effort.
 And, yes, the unknown that comes with any change can be scary, but what if happiness is on the other side of that discomfort??

 The fear of being hurt – again – in a romantic relationship may be one of the most common fears that I hear from people.
 Let’s be honest, we have all experienced painful breakups, hurtful situations and devastating losses in past relationships.
 But we learn and grow from these experiences, and we have the opportunity to turn all of that information into knowledge to help us identify what we do and do not want in future relationships.
 Often, though, we use the past as a prediction of the future and declare that dating is scary and may not be worth the risk…as we continue to long for “the one.”

 But that doesn’t mean that you’re destined to hang onto any of your fears forever.
-The fear was learned and you can learn new things to help you face those fears.
+The fear was learned and you can learn new things to help you develop the courage to face those fears.

 Please allow me to be vulnerable and speak one of my truths…